bogardpd/lodging_data_utils/README.md

 [distance_from_home_by_day.py](distance_from_home_by_day.py)

-This script generates an SVG XY scatter chart showing every calendar day (from 1 Jan to 31 Dec) on the X axis, and distance from home on the Y axis, with points colored by year.
-An average distance from home for each day is also shown.
+This script generates a Matplotlib chart showing every calendar day (from 1 Jan to 31 Dec) on the X axis, and distance from home on the Y axis.
+Can also be used to show multiple years at once, as well as an average distance from home for each calendar day.

 ### Frequency Table